RossLab/Bradysia-GRCs/analyses/cov_L_genes.md

 ok, done, it gave me back the gff file info and the mean cov across each gene (I think it's computed as the coverage at each position averaged over the whole gene.
 Now going to filter the L contigs out of the tsv file.

+#### extracting just the L chromosome genes and making a histogram of their coverage
 In R.
 scripts/cov_L_chromosome_genes.R